Optimal Single-Shot Decoding of Quantum Codes: Syndrome Error Correcting Code

-where the lower bound on the rank of $\bm{H}_{\text{o}}$ is also known as Sylvester's inequality.
 We make the following observations.
 First, the $m \times n$ matrix $\bm{H}_{\text{o}}$, $m>n-k$, is overcomplete, i.e., it contains linearly dependent rows.
 These linearly dependent rows enable correction of syndrome errors.
-Second, \eqref{eq:joint_src_channel} describes a joint source-channel coding problem \cite{fresia2010joint}, where $\bm e$ is first compressed with the help of $\bm H$ yielding $\bm s$ which is then encoded to $\bm z$.
+Second, \eqref{eq:joint_src_channel} describes a joint source-channel coding problem \cite{fresia2010joint}, where $\bm e$ is first compressed with the help of $\bm H$ and then $\bm s$ is encoded to $\bm z$.